 You should also measure the space where you plan to place your freezer and then compare your measurements to the dimensions in our buying guide reviews.
 Keep in mind that you need to leave a few inches around the appliance for air clearance.
 You’ll need enough space above the freezer to lift the lid if it’s a chest freezer or to open the door wide if it’s an upright freezer.
 Taking the time to measure the intended space for your freezer and knowing the freezer's dimensions assures quick and painless installation.
 Manufacturers suggest a certain number of inches of air clearance to help the unit operate more efficiently; otherwise, your freezer’s compressor may work overtime to keep your food frozen.

 What Else Is Important When Choosing a Freezer?

 In addition to important considerations like cost and features, there are certain specifications you will want to consider before deciding which freezer to purchase.
-Some considerations, like where to store the freezer, will be dependent on environmental factors that vary depending on where you live.
+Some considerations, like where to store the freezer, will depend on environmental factors that vary based on where you live.